Supportive Services for Veteran Families

 Community Service Council’s Supportive Services for Veteran Families (SSVF) is a rapid rehousing program funded by the U.S. Department of Veterans Affairs Supportive Service for Veteran Families (SSVF) grant.
 Formerly known as BRRX4VETS, SSVF uses the Housing First model to provide temporary intervention and short-term assistance to very low-income veteran families who are homeless or facing eviction.

-We serve 42 counties in Northeastern Oklahoma which include Beckham, Caddo, Cherokee, Comanche, Cotton, Craig, Creek, Delaware, Garfield, Garvin, Grady, Greer, Harmon, Jackson, Jefferson, Kay, Kiowa, Mayes, McClain, Muskogee, Noble, Nowata, Okmulgee, Osage, Ottawa, Pawnee, Payne, Roger Mills, Rogers, Stephens, Tillman, Tulsa, Wagoner, Washington, Washita, Oklahoma, Canadian, Cleveland, Lincoln, Logan, Pottawatomie, and Seminole Counties in Oklahoma.
+We serve 56 counties covering Northeastern, Central, and Southwestern regions of Oklahoma which include Alfalfa, Beaver, Beckham, Blaine, Canadian, Caddo, Cherokee, Cimarron, Cleveland, Comanche, Cotton, Craig, Creek, Custer, Delaware, Dewey, Ellis, Garfield, Garvin, Grady, Grant, Greer, Harmon, Harper, Jackson, Jefferson, Kay, Kingfisher, Kiowa, Lincoln, Logan, Major, Mayes, McClain, Muskogee, Noble, Nowata, Oklahoma, Okmulgee, Osage, Ottawa, Pawnee, Payne, Pottawatomie, Rogers, Seminole, Texas, Tulsa, Wagoner, Washington, Woods, Woodward, Roger Mills, Stephens, Tillman, and Washita.

 Our Location: The Wright Building, 115 West 3rd Street, Suite 600, Tulsa, OK 74103